-The Delta water supply system is found to be relatively insensitive to sea level rise in all but the most extremely dry years (Table 5-15), at least up to the 2 feet threshold analyzed for Delta
+The water supply system is found to be relatively insensitive to sea level rise in all but the most extremely dry years (Table 5-15), at least up to the 2 feet threshold analyzed for Delta Adapts.
+Above this level, there may be increasingly large impacts to in-Delta water supply and to Delta Exports.

-Adapts.
 In general, sea level rise will increase salinity intrusion eastward into the Delta unless additional freshwater is released from reservoirs or export pumping is reduced.
 Within this range of sea level rise, water managers can maintain required flow and salinity conditions in the Delta in most years.
-During exceptional dry years, sea level rise may be a compounding factor that leads to large system shortages that would cause substantial impacts to in-Delta water users and ecological resources in the Delta.
-On average, each 10 centimeter increase in sea level is projected to decrease Delta Exports by 34,000 acre-feet per year.
+During exceptional dry years, sea level rise may be one of many compounding factors that leads to large system shortages that would cause substantial impacts to in-Delta water users and ecological resources in the Delta.
+On average, each 4-inch increase in sea level is projected to decrease Delta Exports by 34,000 acre-feet per year.